nlasheras/aoc-2023/README.md

 ### Day 15

 Part one was pretty fast to do.
 Part two was also pretty fast to do, I was a bit afraid that I would stumble a bit against the borrow checker, but it seems that after 15 days of Rust I have started to use the right idioms.

+### Day 16 :warning:

+Today the biggest problem I got was in Part 1, since even with the example my starting implementation was staying on a loop.
+My starting solution for that was just splitting the beams first time a beam passes over there, which ensures that the algorithm will end eventually.
+I tried a more correct version of the algorithm afterwards, but my first implementation was much slower.